Bachelor of Science

 Analysis and design of practical digital systems including combinational logic circuitry and finite state machine circuitry.
 Topics covered include logic gates, number systems, Boolean algebra, and synchronous sequential circuits, flip flops, memory devices and programmable logic.

-ENGR 3131: Advanced Electronics Lab
+ENGR 3131: Advanced Electronics Laboratory

 Taken with the Corequisite (ENGR 3331) Electronics 2, this course uses simulations and experiments to examine the operation and applications of electronic solid-state devices including diodes, operational amplifiers (Op Amps), and transistors (MOSFETs and BJTs) used in electronic devices.